cybergas123/random-number-generator/readme.md

 ## Windows warning

-to use it usably must use cmd  else it will shut off after it is done generating no possiblity to see the numbers
+to use it you must use cmd  else it will shut off after it is done generating no possiblity to see the numbers unless you are very fast